-- After going #2 in the latrine, cover the waste with a bit of dirt or mulch.
+- After going #2, cover the waste with a bit of dirt or mulch.

-- Place a heavy-duty piece of cardboard or wood board over the latrine hole when not in use.
+- When not in use, place a heavy-duty piece of cardboard or wood board over the hole.
 This will keep pests out.

 - When the latrine is full to the 1-foot line, it is full and should be covered.